unibas-dmi-hpc/SPH-EXA/README.md

 Note that GCC 10.3.0 does not work as CUDA host compiler due to known compiler bugs.
 For ease of use, the recommended minimum version of CUDA is 11.4.1 which supports GCC 11, providing both the required C++20 support and bug-free CUDA host compilation.
+[NOTE: CUDA/11.3.1 seems to have solved the compatibility issues with GCC 10.3.0]

 #### Compilation